Nat688/Allplugs-Creator/.github/ISSUE_TEMPLATE/help.md

 ---
 name: ❓ Question
-about: Poser une question sur le projet
+about: Ask a question about a project
 title: "❓ Question"
 labels: help
 assignees: ""
 ---

 ## Question
-Décrire la question ou le problème rencontré.
+Describe the question or problem encountered.

-## Contexte
+## Context
-Tout détail utile pour comprendre la situation.
+Any detail useful for understanding the situation.